-These Principles span 28 paragraphs organized into six interrelated Sections.
-Each Section should be read in close conjunction with the other.
+These Principles span 28 paragraphs organized into interrelated Sections.
+Each Section should be read in close conjunction with the others.

-Section II defines key terms used as well as the scope of application of these Principles.
-Section III delineates overarching human rights principles and obligations that are essential to the realization of human rights in the context of public health emergencies and are of cross-cutting application throughout the Principles.
-Section IV addresses human rights obligations that relate in particular to the prevention of, and preparedness for, public health emergencies.
-Section V focuses on the human rights obligations that arise in the preparation for, or response to, an imminent or ongoing public health emergency and includes considerations relating to the design and implementation of rights-based and evidence-informed public health emergency measures, and the enforcement of such measures.
-Section VI builds on Sections IV and V, and expands on the extraterritorial human rights obligations of States in the context of public health emergencies.
+Section I defines key terms used as well as the scope of application of these Principles.
+Section II delineates overarching human rights principles and obligations that are essential to the realization of human rights in the context of public health emergencies and are of cross-cutting application throughout the Principles.
+Section III addresses human rights obligations that relate in particular to the prevention of and preparedness for public health emergencies.
+Section IV focuses on the human rights obligations that arise in preparation for, or response to an imminent or ongoing public health emergency and includes considerations relating to the design, implementation and enforcement of rights-based and evidence-informed public health emergency measures.
+Section V builds on previous sections and expands on the extraterritorial human rights obligations of States in the context of public health emergencies.